 - Add additional content – either via a fact sheet, cheatsheet or free download or checklist related to that particular blog post content.
 Visitors to your site then have the option to get “more” value from you.
 To enable people to download these documents ask them to fill in a simple data from so you have their name and other information that is relevant to your business.

 - Make sure that you provide more value (and wow them) after they subscribe.

 6) Alt Your Images

 Often missed and can increase your good standing with Google if you add alt text to all your images.
 Alt Text provides a text alternative for an image.
 The text is displayed instead of an image, say in email or if the browser does not display images.
 Google loves Alt Text because it tells Google what the picture is about and also improves accessibility of your website.

 WordPress allows you to easily add these in the Media Library when you add each image – just add the text that you want to appear for your Alternative Text, in the box on the right hand side.

-If you are new to blogging or have a blog and don’t utilise it to its full potential please get in touch and we can discuss how we can help 01904 863511 or email firstname.lastname@example.org.
+If you are new to blogging or have a blog and don’t utilise it to its full potential please get in touch and we can discuss how we can help by contacting us here or email email@example.com .